nishanth1596/Move-It/README.md

 # Move-It
-Created a webiste "Move It" for packers and movers using only bootstrap components
+I've created a simple website for a startup called "Move It" Packers and Movers using only Bootstrap components.